 Call Us For Relief From Sensitive Teeth

-Dr. Ara Nazarian is an experienced dentist in Troy, Michigan.
+Dr. Ara Nazarian is an experienced dentist in Shelby Township, Michigan.
 He’s also accepting new patients and would be more than happy to help you maintain a healthy smile for life.
 To schedule an appointment, please call the Premier Dental Center at (248) 457-0500.
 You may also fill out our online contact form and someone from our team will reach out to you soon.

 This blog post has been updated.